ibm-cloud-docs/CDN/serve-video-on-demand-with-cdn.md

 ```
 {: screen}

-However, other browsers on desktop devices might also need support from added JavaScript [Media Source Extensions](https://www.w3.org/TR/media-source/), whether developed in-house or from a trusted third party, to generate content streams playable through HTML5.
+However, other browsers on desktop devices might also need support from added JavaScript [Media Source Extensions](https://www.w3.org/TR/media-source/){: external}, whether developed in-house or from a trusted third party, to generate content streams playable through HTML5.

 ## Configuring the CDN
 {: #configure-the-cdn}